givens/getdata008-CourseProject/Codebook_tidy2.md

 "fBodyAccJerk-mean-Z"

-## Mean Frequency of Body Acceleration Jerk, where units are ??
+### Mean Frequency of Frequency for Body Acceleration Jerk

 "fBodyAccJerk-meanFreq-X"